How to Become a CPA in Ohio 2026

 8. Complete your Education Requirements

-After passing the Uniform CPA Examination, you must complete the appropriate education requirements to become a licensed CPA, which totals 150 semester hours with a graduate degree.
+After passing the Uniform CPA Examination, you must complete the appropriate education requirements to become a licensed CPA.

 You would need to have your college or university re-send your official transcripts to be re-evaluated through mail at: